 - Keeps the campaign costs streamlined and within reasonable scope;

-- Cuts the dead weight of disinterested users and leaves only those who have expressed (clicked, if being exact) some sort of interest on your website (whether it is product or service or something else.)
+- Cuts the dead weight of disinterested users and leaves only those who have expressed (clicked, if being exact) some interest on your website (whether it is product or service or something else.)

 Overall, the purpose of Ad Retargeting can be summarized by the following so-called “prime directives”: